sjp/Sherlock/README.md

 [![License (MIT)](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Build status](https://ci.appveyor.com/api/projects/status/e603c1hyj2vka7o5?svg=true)](https://ci.appveyor.com/project/sjp/sherlock)

 This project uses the Windows Restart Manager APIs to find processes locking one or multiple files.
-Consequently this is not portable to any platform aside from those running Windows Vista or Windows Server 2008 or newer.
+Consequently this information is not portable to any platform aside from those running Windows Vista or Windows Server 2008 or newer.
 It supports .NET Core 1.1, .NET Standard 1.5 and .NET 4.0 or greater.

 Inspiration for this project comes from [LockCheck](https://github.com/cklutz/LockCheck), but adds support for .NET Core and .NET Standard, in addition to being more easily distributed as a library.
 Furthermore, more helper methods have been provided for working with files and directories to determine whether locks are present.